claude-did-this/MCPControl/README.md

 ## Testing

-The project includes comprehensive test coverage:
+The project currently includes unit tests for core functionality.
+The following test areas are planned for future development:
-- Unit tests for all core modules
 - Integration tests for cross-module functionality
 - Performance testing
 - Error handling validation